SeisSol/SeisSol/Documentation/dynamic-rupture.rst

 Thermal Pressurization
 ~~~~~~~~~~~~~~~~~~~~~~

-Following Noda & Lapusta (2010) Seissol can now account for thermal pressurization of pore fluids mimicking the effects of rapid co-seismic slip generating heat that increases temperature and pore pressure in case of low hydraulic diffusivity of the surrounding rock.
-Consequently, the elevated pore pressure reduces the effective normal stress, causing dynamic weakening.
-By default, thermal pressurization is inactive.
-You can activate thermal pressurization in the following parameter file:
+Seissol can account for thermal pressurization (TP) of pore fluids.
+As deformation occurs within the fault gauge, frictional heating increases the temperature of the rock matrix and pore fluids.
+The pore fluids then pressurize, which weakens the fault.
+The evolution of the pore fluid pressure and temperature is governed by the diffusion of heat and fluid.
+TP can be activated using ``thermalPress`` in the ``DynamicRupture`` namelist.
+The TP parameters for which no spatial dependence has been implemented are defined directly in the ``DynamicRupture`` namelist:

 .. code-block:: Fortran